It’s proven that 60% of consumers base their purchasing choices on photographs when buying online.

 - Any prohibited Images such as pornographic material or incendiary or offensive images or text.

 - Any Images which contain logos or watermarks – images must be owned by the person uploading them..

 - Images which display multiple views of an identical product.

-- Images which display external branding with the, exception of pantyhose, stockings and socks.
+- Images that display external branding with the exception of pantyhose, stockings and socks.